Pocket Outdoor Media Acquires Outside Magazine

 Additionally, Pocket Outdoor Media is rebranding to Outside, effective today.

-“Adding these businesses to our portfolio and rebranding Pocket is a transformative moment for us,” says Robin Thurston, CEO of the all-new Outside.
+“Adding these businesses to our portfolio and rebranding Pocket is a transformative moment for us,” said Robin Thurston, CEO of the all-new Outside.
 “Together with our other category-leading properties—SKI, Yoga Journal, Backpacker, Trail Runner, VeloNews, Climbing, Warren Miller Entertainment, Roll Massif, FinisherPix, OBJ, and more—these brands make our new company the world’s leading creator of active living content, experiences, travel, and services.
 We now deliver content to almost every home in America across every platform, screen, and device.”

-Creating and building the platform
+Creating and Building the Platform

 Under Thurston’s leadership, Pocket Outdoor Media (now Outside), has been scooping up brands and talent from all over the active lifestyle market, all in an effort to build the world’s best consumer product in the category and to reach a larger audience with his core message: “We believe that a hike, run, ride, or yoga practice can change your day and change the world.”